What are world views?

 The importance of drama

+The elimination of drama and learning to recognize and stay out of the Drama Triangle is the second module in the IDL dream yoga curriculum.
+This is because drama gets in the way of waking up.
+It generates emotional filters that keep you asleep, dreaming, and sleepwalking – trapped in your world view.
 Drama is a non-metaphysical approach to karma and suffering.
 It is operationally defined as immersion in one or more of the three roles of the Drama Triangle, persecutor, victim, and rescuer.
-While drama exists at all levels of development, it is worst at pre-personal levels, where waking identity is identified with emotions.
-Drama is generated mostly by the world views of your waking identity; it is remedied through identification with perspectives that are not stuck in drama as you are, such as the perspectives of characters interviewed using IDL.
-This is not the only way to eliminate drama, but it is an effective and relatively easy one.
+While drama exists at all levels of development, it is worst at pre-personal levels, where our waking identity is identified with our emotions.
+Drama is generated mostly by the assumptions made by our world view.
+It is reduced and remedied through identification with perspectives that are not stuck in drama as we are, which is what most people discover when they interview multiple dream characters and personifications of their life issues.
+This is an effective and relatively easy way to eliminate drama from our lives.
 The first step is to be able to identify the Drama Triangle in the three realms of your relationships, ongoing process of thinking and feeling, and dreaming.
-The next step is to not accept invitations into the Drama Triangle.
+The next step is to learn not accept invitations into the Drama Triangle presented by others, your thoughts, or your dreams.When most interviewed emerging potentials are asked, “Do you do drama?”
+Their response is generally something like, “No. I don’t have an interest.
+Why should I?”

 Recognizing and eliminating cognitive distortions